Plastid DNA: Nucleoids

 Each chloroplast contains around 100 copies of its DNA in young leaves, declining to 15–20 copies in older leaves.
 They are usually packed into nucleoids which can contain several identical chloroplast DNA rings.
 Many nucleoids can be found in each chloroplast.

 Though chloroplast DNA is not associated with true histones, in red algae, a histone-like chloroplast protein (HC) coded by the chloroplast DNA that tightly packs each chloroplast DNA ring into a nucleoid has been found.

-In primitive red algae, the chloroplast DNA nucleoids are clustered in the center of a chloroplast, while in green plants and green algae, the nucleoids are dispersed throughout the stroma.
+In primitive red algae, the chloroplast DNA nucleoids are clustered in the center of a chloroplast, while in green plants, the nucleoids are dispersed throughout the stroma.

 Gene content and plastid gene expression

-More than 5000 chloroplast genomes have been sequenced and are accessible via the NCBI organelle genome database.
+More than 33,000 chloroplast genomes have been sequenced and are accessible via the NCBI organelle genome database.
 The first chloroplast genomes were sequenced in 1986, from tobacco (Nicotiana tabacum) and liverwort (Marchantia polymorpha).
 Comparison of the gene sequences of the cyanobacteria Synechocystis to those of the chloroplast genome of Arabidopsis provided confirmation of the endosymbiotic origin of the chloroplast.
 It also demonstrated the significant extent of gene transfer from the cyanobacterial ancestor to the nuclear genome.

 In most plant species, the chloroplast genome encodes approximately 120 genes.
 The genes primarily encode core components of the photosynthetic machinery and factors involved in their expression and assembly.
 Across species of land plants, the set of genes encoded by the chloroplast genome is fairly conserved.
 This includes four ribosomal RNAs, approximately 30 tRNAs, 21 ribosomal proteins, and 4 subunits of the plastid-encoded RNA polymerase complex that are involved in plastid gene expression.
 The large Rubisco subunit and 28 photosynthetic thylakoid proteins are encoded within the chloroplast genome.